colebaty/cs250/Assignments/Assg8/Assg8_tbaty/README.md

 ## Valid moves

 Each of the following moves is considered a `turn` and increments the Player's `_numTurns`.
+No piece may move diagonally.

 ### Player - O
 O-Pieces may move horizontally or vertically until an obstacle or the edge of the board is encountered.
 Obstacles are X-pieces and other O-pieces.
 O-pieces may not move diagonally.

 ### Player - X
-X-Pieces may move one square in any direction, provided the target is on the board and unoccupied.
+X-Pieces may move one square horizontally or vertically, provided the target is on the board and unoccupied.

 ## Algorithm